When you buy through links on our site, we may earn an affiliate commission. Learn more

 Compared to other browser security extensions, Guardio’s privacy approach is reasonable though not exceptional.
 They encrypt data transmission, limit data retention periods, and provide clear opt-out mechanisms.
 For users in regulated industries or those with strict privacy requirements, the cloud-based analysis might be a consideration, but it’s necessary for effective real-time protection.

 From my experience using Guardio daily, their security measures work as intended.
-I haven’t encountered unauthorized access issues, excessive resource usage, or suspicious behavior from the extension itself.
+I haven’t encountered unauthorised access issues, excessive resource usage, or suspicious behaviour from the extension itself.
 The threat detection functions properly, and customer support handles privacy-related questions appropriately when contacted.

 Guardio maintains standard security practices including encrypted data transmission and secure cloud infrastructure.
 They follow GDPR requirements for European users and provide data deletion options upon request.
 The extension uses minimal browser permissions – primarily URL access and basic site data – without requesting invasive system-level access.